-At PrairieUU, we focus on all ages developing their faith together as Unitarian Universalists.
+At Prairie UU, we focus on all ages developing their faith together as Unitarian Universalists.
 Adults, youth, and children participate together in as many aspects of the community as possible.
-We learn together and create community in worship, celebrate together in our times of fellowship, and go to classes and groups during our Learning Hour at 11:35.
+We learn together and create a community in worship and celebrate together in our times of fellowship.
+All of our Lifespan education classes from elementary through adult are based on the Soul Matters curriculum, each exploring the same monthly spiritual theme in engaging and age-appropriate ways.
 We also weave justice education and service into our worship and education classes.
 On fourth Sundays each month, Service Sundays, we usually have a shorter service and then go out into the community to do service or learn more about a justice issue.
-At PrairieUU, you will find an interactive, caring, and creative way to be in community for all kinds of families, couples, and singles of all ages.
+At Prairie UU, you will find an interactive, caring, and creative way to participate in the community for families, couples, and singles of all ages.
 You will have the opportunity to learn and experience the development of your Unitarian Universalist faith and values.

 Our young people of all ages enjoy safe and fun programs in which they learn, grow, and build relationships and memories to last a lifetime.
-We offer childcare every Sunday for babies and toddlers, classes for lower and elementary aged children, and youth groups for middle and high school youth.
+We offer childcare every Sunday for babies and toddlers, classes for lower and elementary-aged children, and youth groups for middle and high school youth.
 We have a Coming of Age program for 8th graders and offer the renowned UU OWL (Our Whole Lives) sexuality programming.
 One Sunday each month, our middle and high school teens go out to brunch, and we have our own High School Summer Camp.
-Our youth and children also participate in our Service Sundays which have had outreach into the homeless community and a horse therapy farm, as examples this year.
+Our youth and children also participate in our Service Sundays, which have had outreach into the homeless community and a horse therapy farm, as examples this year.
 Our children and youth learn that they are a beloved part of our whole community.

-High School Summer CampHigh School Summer Camp is one week every summer in Winter Park.
+High School Summer Camp is one week every summer in Winter Park.
 Students going into ninth grade to just graduated are eligible.
 Summer Camp is led by an excellent staff of adult volunteers.
 Activities include arts and crafts, swimming, hot tubbing, talent show, skits, game night, BBQ, ice breaker games, “last night” party, camper-led Sunday chapel, focus groups, preparing and cleanup of meals, and “Capture the Flag.”
 Past special programming has included Rachel’s Challenge (anti-bullying), Responsible Sex Education Institute (a division of Planned Parenthood), and The Blue Bench (dealing with sexual assault).